The ultimate weekend in Cusco

-At 3400m above sea level, Cuzco all but demands first-time visitors slow down in order to acclimate.
+At 3400m above sea level, Cusco all but demands that visitors slow down to acclimate to the altitude.
 The reward?
-Unique flavors of traditional dishes and fusion cuisine to be savored; raw beauty of undulating cobblestone streets and evident layers of history; and museums and workshops housed beneath terracotta rooftops.
+Unique flavors of traditional dishes and fusion cuisine to be savored; the raw beauty of undulating cobblestone streets and evident layers of history; and museums and workshops housed beneath terra-cotta rooftops.

-For the past five years I’ve lived in the Sacred Valley, a 1.5-hour bus ride from Cuzco city.
-A few times a year I’ll make my way south to the former capital of the Inca Empire for a weekend getaway.
+For the past six years I’ve lived in the Sacred Valley, a 90-minute bus ride from Cusco.
+A few times a year I’ll make my way south to the former capital of the Inca empire for a weekend getaway.
 In between visiting classic cultural spots and archaeological sites, I can always count on a new specialty cafe or design-oriented shop to check out.

-Even though many travelers see it as the gateway to Machu Picchu, the city is a destination in its own right - and a weekend in Cuzco will leave you wanting more.
+Even though many travelers see Cusco as the gateway to Machu Picchu, the city is a destination in its own right, and this 3-day itinerary will leave you wanting more than a weekend.

 • When to arrive: Arrive early Thursday morning and leave Saturday night – you’ll get a taste of the nightlife without the Sunday crowds.

-• How to get from the airport: Use a rideshare app or an authorized taxi waiting in the parking lot of the airport.
+• How to get from the airport: Use a rideshare app or an authorized taxi waiting in the parking lot of the airport; it is about a 20-minute drive to the center.

-• Getting around town: Nearly all of the top sites are in the Historic Center and walkable.
-If feeling altitude sickness, take a taxi.
+• Getting around town: Nearly all of the top sites are in the historic center and walkable.
+If you are feeling some altitude sickness, take a taxi.

-• Where to stay: If you don’t mind shared rooms or are traveling in a group, Casa Tunki ($18) is a cozy hostel with a great on-site restaurant.
-Either location of the Niños Hotels ($60) is ideal for solo travelers or couples looking to keep their personal space.
-Splurge on a rustic chic room at Antigua Casona San Blas ($250).
+• Where to stay: If you don’t mind shared rooms or are traveling in a group, Casa Tunki (US$17) is a cozy hostel with a great on-site restaurant.
+Either location of the Niños Hotel (from US$40) is ideal for solo travelers or couples looking to keep their personal space.
+Antigua Casona San Blas has rustic yet chic rooms from US$290.

-• What to pack: Sun hat, comfortable walking shoes, refillable water bottle and layers - Cuzco, especially between November and March, can go from sunny to rainy in the blink of an eye.
+• What to pack: You'll want a sun hat, comfortable walking shoes, a refillable water bottle and layers.
+Cusco, especially between November and March, can go from sunny to rainy in the blink of an eye.

 Day 1